awsdocs/amazon-s3-userguide/doc_source/S3OutpostsAPI.md

 ## Amazon S3 API operations for managing objects<a name="S3OutpostsAPIsObject"></a>

 S3 on Outposts is designed to use the same object API operations as Amazon S3\.
-Therefore, you can use most of your existing code and many of your existing policies by passing the S3 on Outposts Amazon Resource Name \(ARN\) as your identifier\.
+You must use access points to access any object in an Outpost bucket\.
+When you use an object API operation with S3 on Outposts, you provide either the Outposts access point Amazon Resource Name \(ARN\) or the access point alias\.
+For more information about access point aliases, see [Using a bucket\-style alias for your S3 on Outposts bucket access point](s3-outposts-access-points-alias.md)\.

 Amazon S3 on Outposts supports the following Amazon S3 API operations:
 + [AbortMultipartUpload](https://docs.aws.amazon.com/AmazonS3/latest/API/API_AbortMultipartUpload.html)